Storm Sabine: Serious weather shuts down air traffic across Europe | DW | 09.02.2020

 Winds of 100 kph (62 mph) were recorded just after midday in the Netherlands, expected to pick up to 140 kph later.

-Dutch people have been told to leave their infamous caravans at home, while the national football association has cancelled all games in its professional leagues for Sunday.
-KLM has cancelled dozens of European flights to and from Amsterdam's Schiphol airport.
+Dutch people have been told to leave their infamous caravans at home, while the national football association has canceled all games in its professional leagues for Sunday.
+KLM has grounded dozens of European flights to and from Amsterdam's Schiphol airport.

 Ireland

-Coastal regions of Ireland were expecting flooding and an event in Galway for the European Capital of Culture 2020 was already cancelled on Saturday evening.
+Coastal regions of Ireland were expecting flooding and an event in Galway for the European Capital of Culture 2020 was already canceled on Saturday evening.

 Denmark